Marlyn Publishing

 Children enjoying Bronson!

-In April 2025 we capture images of a Harleysville father reading Bronson to his daughter and the author sharing the story with preschool children at Trinity Lutheran Church in Lansdale, PA.
+In April 2025 we captured images of the author sharing Bronson’s Flood with preschool children at Trinity Lutheran Church in Lansdale, PA and a Harleysville father reading Bronson to his daughter.

 Mark had a great time reading “Bronson’s Flood” to 35 preschool children at Trinity Lutheran, Lansdale, April 22, 2025.